neelsen1994/OptiCork-thesis/README.md

 ## :bookmark_tabs: About OptiCork: A Segmentation-Based Computer Vision Approach for Detecting Anomalies on Cork Disk Surfaces

-* This thesis introduces an innovative approach to automate the identification and prediction of anomalies on cork disk surfaces for quality inspection.
+* This work introduces an innovative approach to automate the identification and prediction of anomalies on cork disk surfaces for quality inspection.
+* Developed as part of my Master's Thesis, in the Computer Vision and Image Processing Group at the University of Freiburg.
 * Leveraging Convolutional Neural Networks, specifically U-Net and Mask R-CNN, a robust image processing pipeline is developed.

 ![Image Processing Pipeline Visualization](Resources/pipeline.PNG)